 An average day’s pay is calculated by dividing the amount paid or payable in the 30 calendar days before the statutory holiday by the number of days worked, as noted below:

 - “Amount paid” includes regular wages, commissions, statutory holiday pay and annual vacation pay, and sick pay required by this Act, but does not include overtime pay.
 Payments from benefit plans are not considered wages for the purposes of this section.

 - “Days worked” includes, for the purposes of this section, any days when wages were earned.
 This would include days of paid annual vacation, paid sick days required by this Act, or other paid statutory holidays that occur in the 30 calendar days prior to the statutory holiday.

-Jenny works in the hospitality industry and has normally scheduled days off on Thursday and Friday.
+An employee works in the hospitality industry and has normally scheduled days off on Thursday and Friday.
 January 1, New Year’s Day (a statutory holiday), falls on Thursday, their day off.
 Although the employee doesn't perform any work on this day, they're entitled to a paid statutory holiday because they have:

 - been employed at least 30 calendar days before the statutory holiday; and

 - worked or earned wages in at least 15 of the 30 calendar days preceding the statutory holiday; (The employee worked 19 eight-hour shifts in the 30 calendar days preceding New Year’s Day plus they were entitled to an average day’s pay for Christmas Day.)

 The employee is entitled to be paid the following for January 1: